jghaanstra/com.xiaomi-miio/docs/obtain_token.md

 Extract the last 16 bytes of the answer and convert them to a (32 characters) hexadecimal string using `xxd -p`.

 ## Method 3 - Obtain Mi Home device token for devices that hide their tokens after setup
 Use these methods to obtain the device token for devices that hide their tokens after setup in the Mi Home App (like the Mi Robot Vacuum Cleaner with firmware 3.3.9_003077 or higher).

+It is possible that you can get the token from the Mi Home App following these steps:
+### Android users
+1. Open Mi Home App in your Android device.
+5. Select your xiaomi device.
+6. Then click on the 3 dots at the top right of the screen.
+7. Then click on "About".
+8. Tap on the version number at the bottom of the screen repeatedly.
+9. You should see now 2 extra options listed.
+10. Tap on the second option: "Hub info".
+11. There you can find the device token.

+Most of these steps are taken from [here](https://www.domoticz.com/wiki/Xiaomi_Gateway_(Aqara)#Adding_the_Xiaomi_Gateway_to_Domoticz) where you can find the steps to follow on iOS.

-The latest versions of the Mi Home smartphone app dont hold the token anymore so before you begin with any of these methods you will need to install an older version of the smartphone app.
+If your version of Mi Home App does not show these options you will need to install an older version of the smartphone app.
 Version 5.0.19 works for sure with the 1st gen Vacuum Robot, for the 2nd gen (S50) you should try version 3.3.9_5.0.30.
 Android users can find older version of the app [here](https://www.apkmirror.com/apk/xiaomi-inc/mihome/).

 ### Android users
 #### Rooted Android Phones